tromgy/bootstrap-5-vertical-tabs/README.md

 ------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------
 <img src="vtabs-longword.png" alt="vertical tab with a long text" width="220">|<img src="vtabs-longword-narrow.png" alt="horizontal tab with a long text" width="300">|<img src="vtabs-longword-sideways.png" alt="vertical sideways tab with a long text" width="100">

 changing the value of this variable can allow you to control if and how tab captions might be truncated.
 The recommended values are between 4 and 12 rem.
+Once that is set, the ellipsis-_ing_ for tabs takes place automatically without the need for any additional classes.

 - `$left-tabs-text-align` and `$right-tabs-text-align` - these specify the text alignment for vertical left/right tabs.
 When tabs are displayed as horizontal or nav-pills, the text is always center-aligned.